JaydenTeoh/ML-Research-Notes/Generative Models/Generative Adversarial Networks/README.md

 L = -[ylog(\hat y) + (1-y)log(1-\hat y)]
 $$

-where $y$ is the ground truth and $\hat y$ is the predicted probability of the model, i.e. .
+where $y$ is the ground truth and $\hat y$ is the predicted probability of the model.

 In the case of GANs, $y$ corresponds to the real/generated label and $\hat y$ corresponds to the probability output of $D$.
 We have: